leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/object_settings/adaptive_subdiv.rst

 the :doc:`Subdivision Surface Modifier </modeling/modifiers/generate/subdivision_surface>`
 gets changed to control the subdivision of a mesh at the time of rendering.
 For this, all the other settings are the same except the *View* and *Render* settings.
-These previously mentioned settings get removed/renamed and the following settings are added:
+These before mentioned settings get removed/renamed and the following settings are added:

 .. rubric:: Viewport